xerial/sqlite-jdbc/README.md

 SQLite JDBC Driver
 ==================
-SQLite JDBC driver developed by Taro L. Saito is an extension of [Zentus's SQLite JDBC driver](http://www.zentus.com/sqlitejdbc) that enables Java to access [SQLite](http://sqlite.org) database files.
+SQLite JDBC, developed by [Taro L. Saito](http://www.xerial.org/leo), is a library for accessing and creating [SQLite](http://sqlite.org) database files in Java.

-Our SQLiteJDBC library, developed as a part of [Xerial project](http://www.xerial.org), requires no configuration since all native libraries for Windows, Mac OS X, Linux and pure-java SQLite, which works in any OS enviroment, are assembled into a single JAR (Java Archive) file.
+Our SQLiteJDBC library requires no configuration since native libraries for major OSs, including Windows, Mac OS X, Linux etc., are assembled into a single JAR (Java Archive) file.
 The usage is quite simple; [download](https://bitbucket.org/xerial/sqlite-jdbc/downloads) our sqlite-jdbc library, then append the library (JAR file) to your class path.

 See [the sample code](#usage).